blastomussa/crayon-python-sdk/readme.md

 3. Copy cloudiq.py to the root directory of a new project.

-4. Import the CloudIQ class from cloudiq.py using the following command:
+4. Import the CloudIQ class from cloudiq.py:
 	```
 	from cloudiq import CloudIQ
 	```